Retropikzel/compile-r7rs/README.md

 If the transformer has to go trough hoops, that is is little or much unusual then it is a good idea to explain how it works in this readmes how it works section.

-### Misc notes
-<a name="#development-misc-notes"></a>

-When developing and testing, run:

-    make && sudo make uninstall install

-without the uninstall the changes to libraries dont seem to update.